-St Giles Street in Northampton is easily becoming one of my favourite streets to venture down when I visit the town.
+St Giles Street in Northampton is easily one of my favourite streets to venture down when I visit the town centre.

 Oddly, I never found myself navigating down this way.
 Often, my journey takes me to St John’s Multistorey carpark, where I walk up towards Royal & Derngate, take a left to get onto Guildhall Road and finally walk up towards The Guildhall itself.

 Usually, I find I mainly navigate towards the left where the main ‘town centre’ is situated, which is often buzzing with people, the cheerful noises coming from the Market Square and people coming in and out of the Grosvenor from doing their shopping.

 However, once you get to the Guildhall, take the second right up towards St Giles Street and it’s a completely different story.